han-yaeger/yaeger-tutorial/README.md

 We are going to create a `BubbleSpawner` that can create both instances of `AirBubble` and `PoisonBubble`.

 :computer: Create a Class called `BubbleSpawner` that extends `EntitySpawner` in the package `com.github.hanyaeger.tutorial.spawners`.
-Notice that the constructor accepts a parameter called `intervalInMs`.
+Notice that the constructor of `EntitySpawner` accepts a parameter called `intervalInMs`.
 This parameter will define the interval at which the method `spawnEntities()` is called.
 From this method you can call `spawn(YaegerEntity)`.